 Why Healing Your Gut So Important

-We know there is a connection between intestinal permeability and autoimmunity.
-We also know that along with intestinal permeability comes a lengthy list of associated health problems.
+We know there is a connection between intestinal permeability aka leaky gut and autoimmunity.
+We also know that along with leaky gut comes a lengthy list of associated health problems.
 While leaky gut hasn’t gotten much attention from the medical field, that is all about to change as drug companies are working to develop a new medication to treat intestinal permeability.